-Evie Sands is a force of nature: emotive blue-eyed soul singer, naturally funky guitarist, indelibly compelling performer, close-the-door sultry songwriter, meticulous professional, intuitive and perceptive producer, bountiful band mate, and a musician’s musician.
-Amongst pop aficionados and within record collector circles, she is a bona-fide treasure.
+EVIE SANDS is a legend in her own time: emotive blue-eyed soul singer, naturally funky guitarist, indelibly compelling performer, close-the-door sultry songwriter, meticulous professional, intuitive and perceptive producer, bountiful band mate, and a musician’s musician.
+Amongst pop aficionados she is a bona-fide treasure.
 No less than Dusty Springfield cited her as a favorite singer.
-She was widely seen on TV, including The Tonight Show, Hullabaloo, American Bandstand, Shindig, Where The Action Is, Hollywood A Go-Go, Everly Brothers, Glen Campbell, and Johnny Cash shows.
+She was widely seen on TV, including American Bandstand, Hullabaloo, Shindig, The Tonight Show, Where The Action Is, Hollywood A Go-Go, Everly Brothers, Glen Campbell, and Johnny Cash shows.
 In the United Kingdom she is revered as a Northern Soul icon (“Billy Sunshine” and “Picture Me Gone”) whose pulsating vinyl records are sought after and cherished.

-Evie’s a Brill Building alum who starting cutting singles in her early teens for Leiber and Stoller’s Blue Cat label (that’s Darlene Love and the Blossoms seen right backing her up on “Take Me For A Little While”).
+Evie’s a Brill Building alum who starting cutting singles in her early teens for Cameo and Leiber and Stoller’s Blue Cat label (that’s Darlene Love and the Blossoms seen > right backing her up on “Take Me For A Little While”).

 A succession of Capitol/Haven mid-chart hits followed with “You Brought The Woman Out of Me” and “I Love Makin’ Love To You” from the fan-beloved, mid-seventies album, Estate of Mind – and in 1979, an RCA studio-studded album, Suspended Animation – co-produced by Evie.
 While her songs garnered escalating notice, her career as solo artist ran into contractual quagmire and a struggle over creative control, so Evie stepped out of the limelight to focus on writing and production.